chopramanu227/user-service/README.md

 # Implementation Details –

-* Rest service is implemented using Spring Batch framework.
+* Rest service is implemented using Spring Boot framework.
 * Implemented using Java 13.
 * SLF4J is the logging framework.
 * In-memory H2 database